 Without sealing the zipper, slowly lower the bag into the bath.
 The bag will sink–make sure the water level just barely exceeds the top of the level of sauce in the bag–leave room to add water later.
 Rather than seal the bag, drape the opening over the edge of the bath.
+This “sans vide” (without vacuum) process is an alternative to attempting to seal a liquid in a vacuum bag, for those who have not experienced the difficulty in doing so.
 Hold in place with the container’s lid.
 Process for a minimum of one hour.
 Reduce the temperature setting on the immersion circulator to:

 135 F/58 C